sfwnsft/sfwnsft.github.io/index.md

 **About Me**

-I am a Software Engineering student working with C programming, HTML, CSS, and Git/GitHub.
-I plan to use C in operating systems and other low-level software projects, and HTML, CSS to build websites.
-I also produce and release original music on Spotify, Apple Music, and other streaming platforms.
+Software Engineering student based in Bangladesh, with knowledge of C, HTML, Git/GitHub for software and web development.
+Music  producer  with  original  releases  on  Spotify,  Apple  Music,  and  other streaming platforms.

 **Quick Links**
 - [Projects](/projects/)